29 Jan Selling Your Business, Part 1: The Due Diligence Process

-Selling a business is a complex endeavor that requires a lot of paperwork.
+Selling your business is a complex endeavor that requires a lot of paperwork.
 What’s more, once all the marketing materials are created, the financials are in order, and a prospective acquirer has signed a Letter of Intent, parties must go through the process of due diligence.
 All the information presented by you, the seller, must be vetted by the prospective acquirer prior to completing the purchase.

 On average this process takes anywhere from 30 to 60 days to complete – that’s 30 to 60 days in addition to the time it takes to engage an intermediary, create offering materials, and shop the deal with the most qualified buyers.
 Needless to say, it is in your best interests to have the necessary documentation organized and easily accessible to expedite due diligence and move forward with the deal in a timely manner.